-Stimulates joint cartilage renewal in dogs and high anti-inflammatory activity
+Stimulates joint cartilage renewal in dogs and promotes a healthy inflammation response

 (*) The sooner the joint condition is taken care of, the faster and the better the results will be.